Embed Plaid in your forms to collect financial information automatically from your users' bank accounts.

 Navigate to the Feathery form where you want to embed Plaid.
-Click on the Connect tab.
+Click on the Integrations tab.

 Open the Plaid integration, turn it on, and fill out the template with your API Client ID, API Secret, and the Plaid environment they belong to.
 E.g. if you're just testing your integration, you can use Sandbox or Development.
 Change to Production when you're ready to start collecting data for real.

 Specify which Plaid data you would like to collect and which hidden fields they should be stored in.
 If you leave a hidden field blank, that piece of data will not be collected from the user.

 Go to your form builder and add a button to a step.

 Set the Click Action on the button to Trigger Plaid Flow, which will take your users through the Plaid flow when they click the button.
 You can optionally trigger the access token update flow or enable the Liabilities product, which allows access to credit cards.